 Well, I didn’t until recently.
-We have been very fortunate to have very few predators around our area.
-But suddenly they are coming in from every angle.
+We have been very fortunate to have very few chicken predators around our area.
+However, suddenly they are coming in from every angle.

 So I’d like to give you a list of chicken predators and how you can identify them from the evidence you have left if one finds your flock.